DoriusFox/enhanced_parser/readme.md

 # THE SECRET WORLD - Enhanced Parser
-Enhanced Parser - improved version of default parser with another looking, bug fixes and minor changes.
+Enhanced Parser - improved version of default parser with another visuals, bug fixes and minor changes.
-This parser had been writen only for personal using, but many peoples ask to share it and here it is.
+This parser has been written only for personal use, but many people asked to share it, so there it is.

-Make sure you've checked all settings in ACT /Option tab.
+Make sure all settings in the ACT /Option tab have been configured by using Instructions from the link below.

 Useful links:
 Default Parser with Instuctions and Troubleshooting can be found here: